OsamaKhalilMohamed/Portfolio/posts/react-flow-in-production.md

 ```
 ![simple-workflow-example](/reactflowexample.png)

-Since Konan isn't an open source project, so i won't be able to share exact code snippets from but i will try to share other snippets that demonstrates the same concepts i'm tryna explain
+_Since Konan AI isn't an open source project, so i won't be able to share exact code snippets from it but i will share other snippets that demonstrates the same concepts i'm trying to explain_

 ### Konan Custom Workflow Setup - Part 1
 rendering the `<ReactFlow>` component.